;

 All the above creates well-oiled machinery where things get started, delivered and shipped regularly.
 That also creates momentum for designers/makers to see that all the things they make end up in the hands of developer colleagues and, later on, customers.
 That created the velocity, and we can now calculate the productivity and its impact on the business, design (understanding, maturity, and integration), development, and regular shipment.

-Why it is Matter
+Why it Matters

 Why does the above matter?
-Heaving your work record, which is tied to your management and procurement billing, is necessary for your communication.
+Having your work record, which is tied to your management and procurement billing, is necessary for your communication.
 Through this daily micro-interaction, you have yourself a weekend each month to go through the timesheet and invoices, telling your boss what value you have created for the business.

 Second, you have the backup of your files that makes you ready for the portfolio/case study together for presenting the idea internally.
 Having said that, it also brings your attention to product owners and engineering colleagues.
 Inevitably, seeking new avenues and opportunities to connect with other people in the business to share your work.